How to Choose the Right Thickness (Mil) for Your Garage Floor Coating?

 - 3 min read

 One of the most important but often ignored aspects of garage floor coatings is their thickness, which is expressed in mils (thousandths of an inch).
-The proper coating thickness can significantly impact longevity, finish, and durability, whether you're shielding your garage from tire marks, oil stains, or normal wear and tear.
+The proper coating thickness can significantly impact longevity, finish, and durability.
+This is crucial whether you're shielding your garage from tire marks, oil stains, or normal wear and tear.

-Selecting the ideal garage coating thickness is crucial if you reside in the Dallas–Fort Worth (DFW) region.
+Selecting the ideal garage coating thickness is especially important if you reside in the Dallas–Fort Worth (DFW) region.
 Heavy use, Texas weather, and varying humidity can quickly deteriorate an unprotected floor.

 Understanding Garage Floor Coating Thickness